tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 ## Glossary

-A glossary of terms additional to those in the various namespaces can be found at [Glossary](../../intro/index.md#6-glossary) in the Introduction document.
+A glossary of terms additional to those in the various namespaces can be found in the [Glossary](../../intro/index.md#6-glossary) of the Introduction document.

 ## References